LukasKristensen/discord-hall-of-fame-bot/README.md

 <br>

 ## TODO
+- Improve the embed layout of messages
+- Improve media output
 - Create a command for updating variable names
 - Make a folder for each server with private value preferences
 - If server times out investigate usage of uptimerobot